 the Agreement means the Agreement a copy of which is set out in Schedule 1.

-(2) A reference in this Act to a plan by number is a reference to the miscellaneous plan of that number held by the Graphic Bank Crown Surveys within the Department of Land Administration.
+(2) A reference in this Act to a plan by number is a reference to the miscellaneous plan of that number held by the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5.

+[Section 3 amended by No. 46 of 2009 s.
+13(2) and (3).]

 Part 2 — Ratification of Agreement

 4. Agreement ratified and implementation authorised